SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ignored general relativity (time dilation effects).
 Presumably the attempt to Redeem humanity is merely an attempt to show the Trisolarians humans are capable of solving incredibly hard but useless mathematics puzzles.
-(Cryptocurrency all over again!)
-Or at least that's they way I have to read the novel to enjoy it!
+(<font style="color: #dab720;">Cryptocurrency</font> all over again! 🤣) Or at
+least that's they way I
+have to read the novel to enjoy it!

+((Oh no!
+I can already feel this blog post is going to have the highest lol emoji density of them all.))

 It has been a rather silent triumph of Twentieth and 21st century mathematics that stable solutions to the gravitational three body problem